mearnav/OCR-Huffman-Pipeline/README.md

 - **Skip connections** — the encoder compresses spatial detail the decoder needs to reconstruct sharp character strokes.
 Without skips the output is too blurry for OCR.
 - **base_ch=32** — NoisyOffice has 72 images; a bigger model overfits fast.
 - **128×128 patches** — covers enough context for document noise; fits comfortably in memory during training.
-- **MSE loss** — pixel-wise reconstruction is sufficient here since the consumer is an OCR model, not a human viewer.

 ---

 ## Huffman

 Adaptive Huffman (FGK algorithm) implemented from scratch in `stage2_huffman/huffman.py`.
 No compression libraries used.

-**Why adaptive over static?** Static Huffman needs two passes — one to count symbol frequencies, one to encode — and the frequency table has to be sent alongside the compressed data.
-Adaptive Huffman builds the tree symbol by symbol as it encodes, so the decoder can reconstruct the same tree from the same stream without any pre-transmitted table.

 **How FGK works:** the tree satisfies the *sibling property* at all times — all nodes can be ordered by weight such that siblings are always adjacent.
 After each symbol is encoded, the tree is updated from the leaf upward, swapping nodes where needed to restore this property.
 The **NYT** (Not Yet Transmitted) node represents unseen symbols.
 When a new symbol arrives, its code is the NYT path + an 8-bit literal; after that it gets its own leaf with a proper codeword.